wp-plugins/grand-media/readme.txt

 Friendly for iPad and iPhone.
 Doesn’t slow down your website. **Unlimited galleries** on your website with **unlimited customizations** for each gallery.

 With our versatile plugin you can magically change the look and feel of your photo gallery, a huge selection of modules will help you embed the gallery in your posts and web pages making them feel complete.
-You will appreciate user friendly interface of admin panel, making the creation of unique and contemporary style gallery an easy and funny process, and attracting increasing attention from viewers.
+You will appreciate user friendly interface of admin panel, making the creation of unique and contemporary style gallery an easy and fun process, and attracting increasing attention from viewers.

 **[Home Page](http://codeasily.com/), [More Info and Screens](http://codeasily.com/wordpress-plugins/gmedia-gallery/), [Skins Portfolio](http://codeasily.com/portfolio/gmedia-gallery-modules/), [Support Forum](http://codeasily.com/community/forum/gmedia-gallery-wordpress-plugin/)**